In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 Advantages of Heat Exchanger

-- The heat exchangers are normally require less maintenance costs.
+- The heat exchangers are normally required fewer maintenance costs.

 - These are working at high working pressure and working temperature.

 - The perfect-sized heat exchanger can give you an efficiency of around 80%.